 If any one approaches you with an offer to make quick money doing illegal activities, stay clear of them immediately.

 Familiarise yourself with the South African constitution, laws, etc. Know your rights and always abide by the law.
-Try a visit to Constitution Hill, it is one of our favorite Affordable South African Tourist Attractions.
+Try a visit to Constitution Hill; it is one of our favourite Affordable South African Tourist Attractions.

 ‘To deny people their human rights is to challenge their very humanity’ – Nelson Mandela